adivenxnataly/DisplayCalibration/README.md

     service call SurfaceFlinger 1036 i32 0

  *value: 0 for disable, 1 for enable.

+ If the description remains "Vsync" instead of "Idle", then you must restart the surfaceflinger with the following steps:
+ - open terminal (adb, Termux, etc.) run with root access `su`
+ - then, `stop surfaceflinger` and reboot manually by pressing the power button.
+ - done!

 ## Requirement
  this is module version so install using Magisk app.